 The undergraduate certificate in GIS and Computational Science will teach students to identify, analyze and understand spatial patterns, with an emphasis on computation and analytical problem solving.
 Required coursework in GIS, basic statistics, and basic programming, coupled with advanced electives in GIScience will give students the computational knowledge and skills to tackle society’s important and pressing environmental problems.
 The interdisciplinary nature of the certificate introduces students to the special characteristics (scale dependence, spatial autocorrelation) that complicate spatial data analysis, and offers additional programming skills relative to the basic GIS concentration.
 The computational emphasis will also increase students’ competitive edge in the job market and when applying to graduate school.
-Upon completion of the required courses, students receive a signed certificate from the Geography and Computer Science Departments.

 How to Apply